 For any sufficiently large program, you need delegation.
 In Ejacs I wound up having to implement my own virtual method tables, because JavaScript objects inherit from

-Object (and in some cases, Function, which inherits from Object).Writing your own virtual method dispatch is just not something you should have to do in 2008.
+).Writing your own virtual method dispatch is just not something you should have to do in 2008.

 Problem #4: Properties